Always (1989 film): Plot

-Ted, with Pete's inspiration, plans a dangerous rescue mission of trapped firefighters.
-Unable to bear another loss, Dorinda takes Ted's aircraft to do the job herself.
+Ted, with Pete's inspiration, plans a dangerous rescue mission for trapped firefighters.
+Unable to bear another loss, Dorinda takes his aircraft to do the job herself.
 Pete, unseen by Dorinda, fails to dissuade her.
-However, with Pete's guidance, Dorinda is able to save the firefighters who are trapped on the ground.
-On the return flight, Pete tells her everything he wanted to say in life.
+However, with Pete's guidance, she can save the firefighters who are trapped on the ground.
+On the return flight, Pete tells Dorinda everything he wants to say in life.

 Dorinda makes an emergency water landing in a lake.
-As the sinking plane's cockpit floods, Dorinda seems reluctant to escape.
+As the sinking plane's cockpit floods, she seems reluctant to escape.
 Pete appears before her and, offering his hand, leads her to the surface.
-As Dorinda, now alone, wades ashore, Pete releases her heart to allow Ted to replace him.

-Dorinda walks back to the airbase and embraces Ted.
-Pete smiles and heads in the opposite direction to assume his place in the hereafter.
+As Dorinda wades ashore, Pete releases her from his heart, allowing Ted to be in her life.
+Dorinda walks back to the airbase where she accepts Ted and embraces him.
+Pete appears, smiles, and walks in the opposite direction to assume his place in the afterlife.